 Microsoft Excel, a spreadsheet program included in the Microsoft Office suite, has become one of the essential tools in our office.
 General use of Excel include calculations, graphs and statistical analysis.
 However, the annoying thing is that there may be some accidents when using Excel.

-Most commonly, users may accidentally close and delete an Excel file without saving.
-Besides, an unexpected event, like system crashes, power failure or Microsoft Office internal error shuts down Excel so quickly that you have no time to save your Excel files.
+Most commonly, users may accidentally close and delete an Excel file without saving it.
+Besides, an unexpected event, like a system crash, power failure, or Microsoft Office internal error shuts down Excel so quickly that you have no time to save your Excel files.

-Microsoft Excel provides users with two practical features to recover unsaved Excel files - AutoSave and AutoRecover, and has turned them on defaultly.
-AutoSave makes a copy of the modified Excel file every 10 minutes while AutoRecover allows you to return to the last saved version using Document Recovery pane when you open Excel at the next time.
-In addition, you can use data recovery software - Recoverit Pro.
+By default, Microsoft Excel enables the AutoSave and AutoRecover feature, which helps you save a copy of your files.
+AutoSave makes a copy of the modified Excel file every 10 minutes while AutoRecover allows you to return to the last saved version using the Document Recovery pane.
+So you can easily recover them.

 Step 1.
 Start Excel again.
 The Recovered heading will appear.
 Then choose Show Recovered Files.

 Step 2.
 Excel will open a new spreadsheet with a Document Recovery panel.
 Choose the unsaved file from the list and then recover it.

 Way 3: Restore Excel Files to a previous version

 For the third scenarios, you need to use Manage Workbooks, it saves all your previous versions of changed files.
 Follow the steps below.

 Step 1.
 Go to File >info and select Manage Workbooks, then you will find your previous version of the files.

 Step 2.
 Select the correct version of file and click Restore to open it.
 If you are not clear, you can choose to compare them before restore.